-Whether you are getting some morning exercise motoring around the ship or pounding the pavement in an ancient city, you will need some very comfy walking shoe.
-There’s no need to limit yourself to a clunky sneaker when there are so many sleek and foot friendly walking shoes out there.
+Whether you are getting some morning exercise motoring around the ship or pounding the pavement in an ancient city, you will need some very comfy walking shoes.
+This doesn’t mean big clunky white jogging shoes with zero styles.
+There are many sleek, stylish and foot-friendly walking shoes out there.

 Another option if you prefer a slightly dressier walking shoe is a cushioned ballet flat.
-These look great with sundresses and skinny cropped pants and capris.
+These look great with sundresses and skinny cropped pants, and capris.
 Check out this post on the best walking shoes to get a complete look at what is available.

 Whatever you choose to keep in mind that ship decks can be wet and slippery, so your best is a shoe that has a rubber sole and is low heeled or flat for extra traction.

-4. Sexy, Strappy Shoe
+4. Sexy Strappy Shoe

 The other kind of shoe some of you may want to tuck in your suitcase is a sexy high sandal.
 For some gals, a 2″ heel is plenty.
 For others, 4 inches feel right.
 It doesn’t matter so long as the shoe looks slim and sexy.
 (A slightly thicker heel is more practical than a skinny stiletto).